-Each option has pros and cons, and no single approach is best for every organization.
+Each option has pros and cons, and no single approach is best for every organisation.

 Email Archiving Compliance

-Most organizations are subject to rules that require them to retain some records—and not just those in traditionally “regulated” industries.
+Most organisations are subject to rules that require them to retain some records—and not just those in traditionally “regulated” industries.

-As Osterman Research explains, financial documents, email correspondence between organizations, employee records, invoices, shipping information, and even metadata may be subject to archiving rules.
-These regulations often require organizations to collect, monitor, retain and produce these records on demand.
+As Osterman Research explains, financial documents, email correspondence between organisations, employee records, invoices, shipping information, and even metadata may be subject to archiving email archive compliance rules.
+These regulations often require organisations to collect, monitor, retain and produce these records on demand.